Carlingford, County Louth

 Carlingford still retains its medieval layout noticeable by the narrow lanes and small streets.
-Tholsel Street is where the last of the medieval walled town's gates can still be seen, called "The Tholsel" which apparently was also used as a gaol, on Tholsel Street itself there is still a 16th-century Town House known as the Carlingford Mint.
+Tholsel Street is where the last of the medieval walled town's gates can still be seen, called "The Tholsel" which apparently was also used as a jail, on Tholsel Street itself there is still a 16th-century Town House known as the Carlingford Mint.

 History

 Foundation

 The Vikings invaded Ireland in the 9th Century and historical records tell that they occupied Carlingford Lough, a naturally secure bay.
 Carlingford was inhabited in the 12th century by Norman knight Hugh de Lacy after laying the foundation stone for a castle on a strategic outcrop of rock.
 A settlement sprang up close to this fortress.
 The castle is known by the name of King John's Castle following a visit in the year 1210.
 The castle is an extensive ruin seated on a solid rock - the sides of which are enclosed by the sea.
 Mountains rise on the inland side, at the foot of which is a narrow pass which was formerly commanded by the fortress.